 As a rule of thumb, a dog at a healthy weight should have a visible waist when you look at them from the side and from above.
 The belly should be tucked in when viewing from the side and you should see it curving in from your viewpoint above.

-1 Emaciated: Ribs, backbone, pelvic bones stick out.
+1 Emaciated: Ribs, backbone, and pelvic bones stick out.
 Loss of muscle mass present.
 Severe tummy tuck and dramatic waistline on both cats and dogs.

 2 Very Thin: Ribs and backbone and pelvic bones visible, but only minor loss of muscle mass.
 Severe waistline and tummy tuck.